donovanh/donovanh.github.com/_posts/2012-07-22-jekyll-github-pages.markdown

 ---
 layout: post
-title: "Get started with Jekyll & Github Pages"
+title: "Using Jekyll & GitHub Pages"
 description: "How I built this blog.
-(Hint: Using Jekyll and Github Pages)"
+(Hint: By using Jekyll and GitHub Pages)"
 category:
-tags: [jekyl, github pages]
+tags: [jekyl, GitHub pages]
 ---
 This weekend I decided to rebuild my old hop.ie website.
 It was more of a portfolio site and not enough of a blog so I took the opportunity to remake the site to be more focussed.

-I decided to try out [Jekyll][1], a "blog aware, static site generator", as well as [Github Pages][2].
-Github pages allows you to serve static websites for free.
+I decided to try out [Jekyll][1], a "blog aware, static site generator", as well as [GitHub Pages][2].
+GitHub pages allows you to serve static websites for free.
 It's extremely fast and easy to deploy if you're used to Git.

 ##Getting started with Jekyll